 Other search option(s)

 Familial hypocalciuric hypercalcemia

 Familial hypocalciuric hypercalcemia (FHH) is a generally asymptomatic genetic disorder of phosphocalcic metabolism characterized by lifelong moderate hypercalcemia along with normo- or hypocalciuria and elevated plasma parathyroid hormone (PTH) concentration.

 Prevalence is unknown.

-FHH is suspected when mild hypercalcemia is seen along with normal or slightly elevated PTH, relative hypocalciuria, normal phosphate levels and/or if a parathyroid adenoma cannot be localized.
+FHH is suspected when mild hypercalcemia is seen along with normal or slightly elevated PTH, relative hypocalciuria, and normal phosphate levels.
+FHH must be suspected in the presence of persistent hypercalcemia despite surgical removal of a parathyroid adenoma.
 Family members are screened for serum calcium concentrations and CASR mutation analysis is performed in order to confirm a diagnosis.
 As de novo mutations are frequently described, the CASR gene must also be sequenced in the presence of typical biological features even in the absence of familial history of hypercalcemia.
+In FHH type 2, marked hypocalciuria is noted.
 FHH type 3 exhibits mild hypophosphatemia and elevated plasma PTH concentrations.
-Mutations in the AP2S1 gene are found in FHH type 3.

-Primary hyperparathyroidism is clinically similar to FHH and should be eliminated.
-FHH must be suspected in the presence of persistent hypercalcemia despite surgical removal of a parathyroid adenoma.
+Primary hyperparathyroidism is clinically similar to FHH, apart from the presence of hypercalcemia.
 Other differential diagnoses include humoral malignant hypercalcemia and sarcoidosis (see this term).

 FHH does not lower life expectancy and has a benign, stable course.